Art Matters in Bishop

 Other local, talented musicians offer classes and instruction on instruments such as: guitar, violin, piano, and woodwinds.
 Their information can be found here on this Inyo Council for the Arts page – click on the Lessons tab.

 The Bishop Dance Group holds a fun ballroom dance evening every Tuesday from 5:30 – 7:30 at Jill Kinmont Boothe School, 166 Grandview Rd. in Bishop.
 The dance session is open to all local and visiting adults and teens.
-No partner needed.
+No partner is needed.
 Just drop in anytime during the session and learn more about frame and footwork.
 Donations are greatly appreciated for our volunteer professional dance instructor.

 Wakeful Ascent Aerial Arts is the newest movement arts training offered in Bishop.
 Aerial arts training is offered for children from age 5 or 6 in groups (or as young as 3 years old privately) and teens and adults.
 No prior experience is necessary to sign up for monthly sessions at the appropriate level.
 Drop-ins for single classes or open climb require assessment 24 hours prior to class – which can be done via the internet.
 The classes are held at Bishop CrossFit at 162 Willow Street in downtown Bishop.